zainahmedsharif/Forecasting-Paper-Implementation/README.md

 The study combines two sources of data.

-i) Monthly Meteroloical Data is pulled from weather.gc.ca and consolidated into a single CSV file using "Combining Data.ipynb".
+i) Monthly Meteroloical Data is pulled from weather.gc.ca

-ii) Load Time series obtained from Memorial University of Newfoundland.
+ii) Load Time series is obtained from Memorial University of Newfoundland.

 The basic network architecture is given below: